spacenectar/builda/README.md

 ### Using prefabs

 A prefab is an entire project.
-So rather than installing a prefab as you do with a scaffold.
+So rather than installing a prefab as you do with a blueprint.
 You would initialise builda with the `--prefab` flag and then specify the prefab you want to use.

 ```shell